Town: Meaning

 In some cases, town is an alternative name for "city" or "village" (especially a small city or large village; and occasionally even hamlets).
 Sometimes, the word town is short for township.
 In general, today towns can be differentiated from townships, villages, or hamlets on the basis of their economic character, in that most of a town's population will tend to derive their living from manufacturing industry, commerce, and public services rather than primary sector industries such as agriculture or related activities.

-A place's population size does not define its urban character.
+A place's population size is not a reliable determinant of urban character.
 In many areas of the world, e.g. in India at least until recent times, a large village might contain several times as many people as a small town.
 In the United Kingdom, there are historical cities that are far smaller than the larger towns.

 Mõisaküla is a small town in the southern part of Estonia, just next to the border of Latvia.
 The town's current population is less than 1,000 inhabitants.

 The modern phenomenon of extensive suburban growth, satellite urban development, and migration of city dwellers to villages has further complicated the definition of towns, creating communities urban in their economic and cultural characteristics but lacking other characteristics of urban localities.

 Some forms of non-rural settlement, such as temporary mining locations, may be clearly non-rural, but have at best a questionable claim to be called a town.

 Towns often exist as distinct governmental units, with legally defined borders and some or all of the appurtenances of local government (e.g. a police force).
 In the United States these are referred to as "incorporated towns".
 In other cases the town lacks its own governance and is said to be "unincorporated".
 The existence of an unincorporated town may be legally set out by other means, e.g. zoning districts.
 In the case of some planned communities, the town exists legally in the form of covenants on the properties within the town.
 The United States census identifies many census-designated places (CDPs) by the names of unincorporated towns which lie within them; however, those CDPs typically include rural and suburban areas and even surrounding villages and other towns.